 Read the transcript for the ‘Why train to teach in England?’ video.

 - types of English school(opens in new window)

 - behaviour and discipline in schools(opens in new window)

 - Office for Standards in Education, Children’s Services and Skills (Ofsted)(opens in new window)

-- The Education Endowment Foundation(opens in new window) – a charity gathering international evidence on teaching 5 to 16-year-olds
+- The Education Endowment Foundation(opens in new window) – a charity gathering international evidence on teaching 5 to 16 year olds

 - Times Educational Supplement (TES)(opens in new window) – information and resources for teachers

-However, for help with the information on this page, you can email us at email@example.com.
+If you have general questions about the information on this page, you can email us at email@example.com.